braze-inc/braze-docs/_docs/_hidden/private_betas/email_history.md

 # Email History Tab FAQ

 {% alert note %}
-The **Email History** tab is an experimental feature rolled out only to select customers
+The **Email History** tab is an experimental feature rolled out only to select customers.
 {% endalert %}

 ## What is the Email History tab?